weiwei174/plant-watering-robot/README.md

 # plant-watering-robot
 Autonomous plant-watering robot coded in RobotC, a language based in C++ used to interact with the Lego EV3 robot brick.
+Built by 4 person group with equal contribution.

 ## Purpose